SuperbWebDeveloper11/django-authentication/README.md

 **Note:** I took a lot of ideas from this book: **Django 2 by Example - By Antonio Melé**

-Here are some screensshot from the project
+## Here are some screensshoot for the app:

 A user could Sign Up